multimeric/koa-pg-session/readme.md

 ## Testing

 You can test the module using `npm test`, or just `mocha`.
 The tests are located in test.js in the test directory.

+Note that the tests now require an actual postgres server to run, and so you have to create a JS file or JSON file called config.js or config.json that exports a connection object which can be used to connect to this postgres server.
+The specifications for this object are explained [above](#connection).

+The tests will create a new schema called '__koa_pg_session_test' during the tests in the database you supply, but this will be removed once the tests have finished.